dansmyers/ProgrammingWithAI/Activities/2-Instagram_Ripoff.md

 >This is primarily a demo, so I don't want to worry about managing log-ins, etc. for multiple users, so let's assume that there will be one user.
 I will be the only adminstrator.
 >
 >Act as my coach and walk me through a discussion to build a functional specification for this application.
 You can assume that I'm the user, so I'm able to answer all questions about what the app should or shouldn't do.

+Have a discussion with the chat coach, keeping in mind the project scope above.
+Your goal is to move to a description of the important features of the app and an understanding how the user will interact with it.

+##